STUDIO POLICIES

 what will be expected of me once I begin lessons?

 Is it possible to learn a language with just an hour of exposure per week?
 No!
 The same is true of learning an instrument.
 Learning an instrument is a skill, which means—unlike learning a subject, like history—it requires regular practice.
-Without effort at home, piano lessons don’t make much sense, mostly because they will result in feelings of discouragement from the student who is wondering why they aren’t improving because each lesson we’re covering the same thing.
+Without effort and meaningful practice at home, piano lessons don’t make much sense, mostly because they will result in feelings of discouragement from the student who is wondering why they are stuck on the same material each week.
 Approaching piano lessons this way sets the student up for disappointment, and a negative relationship to music from a young age.
-That is a scenario I wish to avoid, so I like to be upfront early on about practice requirements.
+That is a scenario I wish to avoid, so I like to be up front early on about practice requirements.
 A week is a very long time in the life of a young person—without practice, lesson material is forgotten.
-Young people especially are generally seeking approval and are very sensitive, so it is important we be on the same page about how to set them up for success!
+Young people especially, when provided with clear parameters and expectations, feel a sense of pride when they practice and see progress, so it is important we be on the same page about how to set them up for success.
 More on practice here.

 how do you accept payment?